Rainha das Flores

-Rainha das Flores (Frozen Memories) is a Portuguese telenovela which began airing on SIC on 9 May 2016 – 13 May 2017.
+Rainha das Flores (Frozen Memories) is a Portuguese telenovela first broadcast between 9 May 2016 and 13 May 2017 on SIC.

 Plot

 She is called the queen of the flowers, not only because her name is ROSA (Rose) but because she grows flowers and ships them all over the world.

 Flowers are her business and everyone agrees that it grew into a very successful one.
 Rosa is a very happy woman.
 She is married to DANIEL, a furniture designer trying to make his way into professional success.
 Together they have daughter JULIA, a sweet young girl always trying to do the right thing.

 At home, Rosa also has two more people she loves: SOFIA, born from a previous relationship Daniel had with a woman who ran off years ago, and CARMEN, Daniel's mother and the first person to help Rosa in her attempts to start her flower company, Floriz.

 Rosa has a very deep faith in God and the Virgin Mary.
 Religion is one of the pillars in her life.
 One day, she decides to go on a pilgrimage, to thank for all the good things she received from Him.
 It ends in tragedy, as Rosa is hit by a car and almost dies.
 For weeks, she is in a coma.
 When she finally wakes up, the world is a whole different place.
 She does not remember her daughter.
 She also forgot her husband.
 The last fifteen years have been erased from her memory.

 Rosa feels desperate in her hospital bed.
 Everyone around her feels the same.
 But Rosa is lucky enough to be assisted by one of the most caring doctors in the hospital, handsome MARCELO, a long time divorced neurologist.